 The fact is that prescription overdose is the leading cause of drug-related deaths in the US.
-About 45% of drug-related deaths are caused from a prescription overdose, while 39% of deaths are caused by hard drug overdose from heroin, cocaine, and similar drugs.
+About 45% of drug-related deaths are caused from the dangers of prescription drugs and overdose, while 39% of deaths are caused by hard drug overdose from heroin, cocaine, and similar drugs.
 The epidemic in the US is perhaps fueled by large attempts to control hard drug use and fewer campaigns against prescription drug use.
 This is a serious problem in the US, and each individual that continues to be misinformed about prescription overdose is at risk of losing his or her life.

 The Benefits of Seeking Treatment

 Individuals who have any sort of drug addiction, whether it be to street drugs or prescription drugs, should seek treatment.
 Trained counselors can support the individual and help him get back on his feet.
 Many treatment facilities include support groups of peers who are also recovering from addiction.

-Getting over a prescription drug addiction can be extremely tough to do by yourself.
+Getting over the dangers of prescription drugs addiction can be extremely tough to do by yourself.
 There is a range of challenges, both physical and emotional, that will be hard to overcome during your recovery.
 Seeking treatment allows you to lean on others who have helped people in your position rise to their potential and be free of their addictions for good.
 The first step to getting better is to find a caring and knowledgeable treatment facility in your area.